AlexHowansky/shmd/README.md

 latter.
 This application was hastily thrown together in a weekend in an attempt to address that requirement.

-After great success in 2017, the app was updated in 2017 to perform facial recognition via the Amazon Rekognition service.
-Armed with student data and high quality individual reference portraits from the yearbook vendor, the Amazon Rekognition engine can be seeded with baseline images for all students.
+After great success in 2016, the app was updated in 2017 to perform facial recognition via the Amazon Rekognition service.
+Armed with student metadata and high quality individual reference portraits from the yearbook vendor, the Amazon Rekognition engine can be seeded with baseline images for all students.
 This process creates a unique FaceId for each student, which is kept in a SQLite databse.
 As event photos pour in, they may be passed to Rekognition